ryannav/APIMessaging/README.md

 - Send and receive messages
 - Store message data in an XML file
 - HTML5 interface for interacting with the messaging services

+## Usage
+In order to use it make sure you set your localhost to the one on your device for the API calls.